 Don’s third album, simply entitled “Don McLean”, included the song “The Pride Parade” that provides an insight into Don’s immediate reaction to stardom.
 Don told “Melody Maker” magazine in 1973 that “Tapestry” was an album by someone previously concerned with external situations.
 “American Pie” combines externals with internals and the resultant success of that album makes the third one (“Don McLean”) entirely introspective”.

-The fourth album, “Playin Favourites” became a top-40 hit in the UK in 1973 and included the classic, “Mountains of Mourne” and Buddy Holly’s “Everyday”, a live rendition of which returned Don to the UK singles chart.
-McLean said, “The last album (“Don McLean”) was a study in depression whereas the new one (“Playin Favourites”) is almost the quintessence of optimism, with a feeling of “Wow, I just woke up from a bad dream”.
+The fourth album, “Playin’ Favorites” became a top-40 hit in the UK in 1973 and included the classic, “Mountains of Mourne” and Buddy Holly’s “Everyday”, a live rendition of which returned Don to the UK singles chart.
+McLean said, “The last album (“Don McLean”) was a study in depression whereas the new one (“Playin’ Favorites”) is almost the quintessence of optimism, with a feeling of “Wow, I just woke up from a bad dream”.

 1973 was another great year for Don McLean the songwriter and Don McLean the performer.
 Perry Como recorded “And I Love You So” from the “Tapestry” album and took it to the UK top-5 and American top-30.
-Como’s version was nominated for a Grammy but was beaten by “Killing Me Softly With His Song” sung by Roberta Flack and written by Norman Gimbel and Charles Fox apparently after Lori Leiberman had attended a McLean concert at the LA Troubadour.
+Como’s version was nominated for a Grammy but was beaten by “Killing Me Softly With His Song” sung by Roberta Flack and written by Norman Gimbel and Charles Fox apparently after Lori Leiberman had attended a McLean concert at the LA Troubadour and heard McLean sing “Empty Chairs”.
+At the time, Gimbel and Fox were writing songs for Lori Leiberman.
+Leiberman is also a songwriter and the notes that she made after seeing McLean contain many of the phrases included in the lyrics of song.
+The notebook was taken from her by Norman Gimbel and was never returned.
+Lori Leiberman has always maintained that McLean was the inspiration for “Killing Me Softly With His Song”.

 Throughout the 1970s, Don McLean remained an in-demand concert performer.
-In 1975, 85000 fans attended his London Hyde Park concert.
-1977, saw a brief liaison with Arista Records that yielded the “Prime Time” album before, in 1978, Don’s career began again in Nashville where he would work with Elvis Presley’s backing singers, “The Jordanaires” and many of Elvis’s old musicians.
+In 1975, 100,000 fans attended his London Hyde Park concert, second only to The Rolling Stones at that time.
+1977, saw a brief liaison with Arista Records that yielded the “Prime Time” album.
+In 1978, Don’s career began again in Nashville where he would work with Elvis Presley’s backing singers, “The Jordanaires” and many of Elvis’s musicians.
 The result was “Chain Lightning” and the UK No 1, “Crying”.
 The early 1980s saw further chart successes with “Since I Don’t Have You”, a new recording of “Castles in the Air” and “It’s Just the Sun”.

 In 1987, the release of the country-based “Love Tracks” album gave rise to the hit singles “Love in My Heart” (top-10 in Australia), “Can’t Blame the Wreck on the Train” (US country #49) and “Eventually”.

-In 1992, many previously unreleased songs became available on “Favorites and Rarities” while “Don McLean Classics” featured new studio recordings of “Vincent” and “American Pie”.
-In 1994, Don appeared at the Buddy Holly tributes in the USA and London, and “Guns and Roses” took a replica of Don’s version of “Since I Don’t Have You” (a US top-20 hit for Don in April 1981) to the UK top-10.
-1995 and “American Pie’ returns to the top-40; this time in “techno-music” format performed by European artist, Just Luis.
+In 1992, many previously unreleased songs became available on “Favorites and Rarities” while “Don McLean Classics” featured new studio recordings of “And I Love You So”, “Vincent” and “American Pie”.
+In 1994, Don appeared at the Buddy Holly tribute in the USA, and “Guns and Roses” took a replica of Don’s version of “Since I Don’t Have You” (a US top-20 hit for Don in April 1981) to the UK top-10.
+In 1995 “American Pie’ returned to the top-40; this time in “techno-music” format performed by European artist, Just Luis.

 Don McLean credits his 1997 performance of “American Pie” at Garth Brooks’ Central Park concert (attended by over 500,000 people) as the beginning of his third career comeback.
-According to Don, his first “comeback” had been the release of “Vincent” and the second, the North American release and massive success of “Crying”.
+According to Don, his first “comeback” had been the release of “Vincent” and the second, the North American release and massive success of Roy Orbison’s “Crying”, which foreshadows the return of Orbison to major stardom.

 In 2000, Madonna recorded a cover version of “American Pie” that on release in the UK entered the official singles chart at number 1 and made the US top-30 on air play points alone.
 This prompted EMI to release a new “Best of Don McLean” CD that gave Don his first top-30 album chart entry in almost 20 years.